 The Arkansas Delta Training & Education Consortium (ADTEC), established in late 2005, provides for a coordinated, regional response to workforce development in the Arkansas Delta.
 ADTEC is a partnership of five community colleges (Mid-South Community College, Arkansas Northeastern College, East Arkansas Community College, Arkansas State University-Newport, and Phillips Community College of the University of Arkansas System) that are committed to raising the skill level of the workforce and transforming the economy of the Arkansas Delta.
 In 2006, ADTEC was incorporated into the Arkansas Delta Workforce Innovations in Economic Development (ADWIRED) initiative as the primary workforce training and education provider in the ADWIRED region.
-In 2007, ADTEC was awarded the prestigious Southern Growth Policy Board Innovator of the Year Award.
+In 2007, ADTEC was awarded the prestigious Southern Growth Policy Board Innovator of the Year Award, and in 2008, it received the Department of Labor's Recognition of Excellence Award for Developing a Regionally Focused Workforce Strategy.
 ADTEC is a workforce development consortium that uses proven, successful strategies to implement training and education projects.